Updated January 2018

 Once you have a legal business in the eyes of the state, next, you’ll transfer the title of your property or properties to the legal entity.
 This means the legal entity “owns” your property now, even if you yourself might be the only member of the entity.
 You’ll have a small amount of paperwork to keep your new company in good standing—a small task with massive benefits.

-Incorporating a rental property businesses can be very beneficial to landlords, although it’s not a requirement.
-By incorporating you protect your personal assets, and income with the added bonus of tax benefits in the process.
-If you’d like to incorporate or get more information about how it works, Please check out our incorporation center.
+Incorporating a rental property business can be very beneficial to landlords, although it’s not a requirement.
+By incorporating, you can protect your personal assets and income with the added bonus of tax benefits along the way.
+If you’d like to incorporate or get more information about how it works, please check out our incorporation center.